 Am I tired of Disney songs?
 Maybe?
 Will I ever get tired of seeing my 3-year-old daughter dressed up in her Disney dress while singing a princess song?
 Never.
 Music is something that brings us together, and I love watching her grow up singing.

 Isn’t it funny how kids, even when they’re so small, respond to music?
 It’s not uncommon to see tiny babies bopping around to the tune of a catchy song.
 What does this mean then?
-Rhythm and music, in general, are something that humans naturally respond to, so it makes sense that it appeals to us at such a young age, even without any former experience to a particular song or style.
+Rhythm and music, in general, are something that humans naturally respond to, so it makes sense that it appeals to us at such a young age, even without any former experience with a particular song or style.

 Listening to music can also be a very personal experience.
 It’s funny how we get so attached to some artists.
 Like I said earlier, Queen is one of my favorite bands.
 Freddie Mercury, to me, is the best frontman that has ever graced the stage.

-It’s clear that my own son feels similarly, though he might learn more toward Elvis than Freddie (and that’s totally okay).
+It’s clear that my own son feels similarly, though he might learn more about Elvis than Freddie (and that’s totally okay).
 My son feels that connection to Elvis and his music, and that connection is an interesting thing.
 Music strikes a chord in our hearts and can really have an impact on us.

 What are some experiences you’ve had with your children and music?
 Do they like what you like?
 I think it’s funny how my kids pick up on lyrics so quickly (watch out for those songs with bad words- they’ll quickly learn them!).